Health Needs – Physical & Mental Health

 The Department for Education also state in their statutory guidance “Alternative Provision – January 2013”. that while there is no statutory requirement as to when suitable full-time education should begin for pupils placed in alternative provision for reasons other than exclusion, local authorities should ensure such pupils are placed as quickly as possible.

-In spite of ‘best endeavours’ there may be occasions where a school is not able to provide.
-Therefore, in line with Section 19 of the Education Act 1996, guidance says: “the Local Authority has a duty to make arrangements for the provision of suitable education at school or otherwise than at school for those children of compulsory school age who, by reason of illness, or otherwise, may not for any period receive suitable education unless such arrangements are made for them”.
+Despite a school using ‘best endeavours’ to make suitable provision, there may be occasions where a school is not able to provide appropriate support or education and the LA will need to arrange this provision themselves – in line with Section 19 of the Education Act 1996, guidance which says: “the Local Authority has a duty to make arrangements for the provision of suitable education at school or otherwise than at school for those children of compulsory school age who, by reason of illness, or otherwise, may not for any period receive suitable education unless such arrangements are made for them”.

-In summary – although the LA can ask schools to provide alternative provision for children and young people with physical or mental health needs (including Emotionally Based School Avoidance (EBSA)), it is the local authority’s duty if this is not possible.
+In summary – although the LA can ask schools to provide alternative provision for children and young people with physical or mental health needs (including Emotionally Based School Avoidance (EBSA)), it is ultimately the local authority’s duty to do this.

 A full-time education